gech71/EBuss/README.md

 cp .env.example .env
 ```

-Now, open the `.env` file and replace the placeholder with the connection string for your local PostgreSQL database.
+Now, open the `.env` file and update the following variables:

+- **DATABASE_URL**: Replace the placeholder with the connection string for your local PostgreSQL database.
 The format is: `postgresql://USER:PASSWORD@HOST:PORT/DATABASE`

-**Example:**
+  **Example:** `DATABASE_URL="postgresql://postgres:mysecretpassword@localhost:5432/ezbus"`

-`DATABASE_URL="postgresql://postgres:mysecretpassword@localhost:5432/ezbus"`
+- **MAILTRAP_USER & MAILTRAP_PASS**: Go to your Mailtrap account, select an inbox, and find your SMTP credentials.
+Add your username and password to the `.env` file.
+This is required for sending credential emails to newly created users.

 ### 3. Apply the Database Schema